tauri-apps/plugins-workspace/.changes/updater-download-install-js-binding.md

 "updater-js": "patch"
 ---

-Add separated `download` and `install` functions to JavaScript side
+Add `Update.download` and `Update.install` functions to the JavaScript API